hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/661_20_friday_july_12.md

 Ishvara is to be known from the Vedanta; all Vedas point to Him (Who is the Cause; the Creator, Preserver and Destroyer).
-Ishvara is the unification of the Trinity, known as Brahmâ, Vishnu, and Shiva, which stand at the head of the Hindu Pantheon.
+Ishvara is the unification of the Trinity, known as Brahmā, Vishnu, and Shiva, which stand at the head of the Hindu Pantheon.
 "Thou art our Father who takest us to the other shore of the dark ocean" (Disciple's words to the Master).